 - Check the Access Logs to see who opened the task,

 - Delete the task.

 Task lists let you group tasks and break the project into stages.

-- Reorder task lists by dragging and dropping them in the right side menu.
+- Reorder task lists by dragging and dropping them on the right side menu,

 - Filter tasks to show just the selected label, assignee and due date.

 Using Task Views